jhercule127/software-concepts/clean-code/functions.md

 - **Avoid Mixing Levels of Abstraction:** Keep functions focused and avoid mixing different levels of abstraction within a single function to maintain clarity and readability.
 ```

-You can copy this markdown content into a `.md` file and use it as a reference on GitHub.